 Time to career change when…

-Changing career is something that we’ve all considered.
+Changing a career is something that we’ve all considered.
 For some, it’s just a fleeting thought.
-Others think about it and realise that sometimes the grass always seems greener on the other side.
+Others think about it and realise that the grass is greener on the other side.
 However, for some, a career change is imperative.
-We spend one-third of our lives working, and when you’re not doing something that you love it can affect our personal lives.
+We spend one-third of our lives working, and when you’re not doing something that you love, it can affect our personal lives.

 So, how do you know when it’s time to make that career change?
 Well, for many people, they just know.
 For others, there are plenty of indicators.
 For example, if you’re always complaining about what you do, or constantly looking for mysterious illnesses that would stop you from turning up.
 Not being able to focus on the job in hand for prolonged periods, or if you’re burned out.
 These are all warning signs that things need to change.

 The saying goes that you “work to live, not live to work.”
 With that in mind, everybody can have a bad day at work, but if that turns into a bad year, then you need to check your options and focus on doing something that you’ll actually enjoy.

 Below are six warning signs that indicate it’s time for a career change.